flatironinstitute/CaImAn/README.md

 In generaly, you don't have to need help to get involved.
 We love when users talk about use cases answer other people's questions, etc at Gitter and Github.

 # How to contribute :hammer:
  Caiman is an open-source project and improves because of contributions from users all over the world.
-If there is something about Caiman that you would like to improve, then you are qualified to contribute!
+If there is something about Caiman that you would like to improve, then you are qualified to contribute.
 We are always looking for more contributors, so please come read the [contributors page](./CONTRIBUTING.md) for more details about how.

 # Videos
 There are multiple online videos by Andrea Giovannucci from past Caiman workshops/events that are an excellent start for newcomers.